 You can benefit from a lower interest rate

 This might be the single biggest pro for consolidating student debt into your mortgage.
-Right now, the fixed federal student loan rate is 4.53% for undergraduates (for the 2019-2020 school year).
-This doesn’t take into account private student loan debt, which can be as high as 12%.
+Right now, the fixed federal student loan rate is 2.75% for undergraduates (for the 2020-2021 school year).
+Although this rate is at historic lows, this doesn’t take into account private student loan debt, which can be as high as 12%.

 In most cases, the interest rate you pay on your mortgage is considerably less, and can save you money over the life of the loan by consolidating into the loan amount of your mortgage.